South Africa Flag coloring page

 The Chicxulub crater (/ˈtʃiːkʃʉluːb/; Mayan pronunciation: [tʃʼikʃuluɓ]) is an impact crater buried underneath the Yucatán Peninsulain Mexico.
 Its center is located near the town of Chicxulub, after which the crater is named.
 The age of the Chicxulub asteroid impact and the Cretaceous–Paleogene boundary (K–Pg boundary) coincide precisely.
 The crater is more than 180 kilometres (110 mi) in diameter and 20 km (12 mi) in depth, making the feature one of the largest confirmed impact structures on Earth; the impacting bolide that formed the crater was at least 10 km (6 mi) in diameter.

-the trough of the crater suggest a prehistoric oceanic basin in the depression left by the impact.
+Imaging from NASA's Shuttle Radar Topography Mission STS-99 reveals part of the 180 km (110 mi)-diameter ring of the crater.
+The numerous sinkholes clustered around the trough of the crater suggest a prehistoric oceanic basin in the depression left by the impact. |

 The crater was discovered by Antonio Camargo and Glen Penfield, geophysicists who had been looking for petroleum in the Yucatán during the late 1970s.
 Penfield was initially unable to obtain evidence that the geological feature was a crater, and gave up his search.
 Through contact with Alan Hildebrand, Penfield obtained samples that suggested it was an impact feature.
 Evidence for the impact origin of the crater includes shocked quartz, a gravity anomaly, and tektites in surrounding areas.